yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 $ sudo cu -s 115200 -l /dev/ttyU0 # Or appropriate tty device
 ```

-We use the [cu(1)](https://www.freebsd.org/cgi/man.cgi?cu(1) utility on FreeBSD and specify the line speed of 115200 baud.
+We use the [cu(1)](https://www.freebsd.org/cgi/man.cgi?query=cu&sektion=1) utility on FreeBSD and specify the line speed of 115200 baud.
 You won't see any output yet.

 ### 2. Boot up and log in

 The BeagleBone Black can boot from either the onboard eMMC or a micro-SD card, and by default it boots from eMMC.
 To boot from micro-SD, first hold down the boot switch, the apply power.
 Don't release the button until you see it starts booting FreeBSD (or count to 5).

+The boot switch is just above the micro-SD slot.

 After booting, log in as root (default password is root as well).